Folate Health Benefits – Why You Should Take Folate

 Cooper Complete® Methyl Folate 5000 mcg (5 mg) supplement with L-5-MTHF methylated form of folate that supports heart, brain, mood, and overall health.†

-Many health benefits can be gained from taking folate, which include:
+Many health benefits can be gained from taking folate, which includes:

-• Reduces homocysteine in the body.
-Homocysteine is a sulfur-containing amino acid that can cause artery damage, blood clots and cardiovascular disease if levels are too high.
+- Reduce homocysteine in the body.
+Hom cysteine is a sulfur-containing amino acid in the blood that can cause artery damage, blood clots and cardiovascular disease.
+Higher levels are associated with stroke, colon cancer, and Alzheimer’s disease.
 Folate, in combination with vitamin B12, can help regulate homocysteine levels.
+Researchers at The Cooper Institute studied the effect of a multivitamin on homocysteine.
+They found that a multivitamin that includes folic acid and vitamin B12 favorably influences homocysteine levels in the blood.

-• Increases brain health.
-Folate seems to also improve some measures of cognitive function in older adults with mild cognitive impairment.
+- Folate increases brain health and seems to improve some measures of cognitive function in older adults with mild cognitive impairment.

 Folate Health Risks